 Note.
 Respondents perceived collateral requirements and application complexity as the most difficult barriers, while licensing and work experience were generally considered the easiest conditions to meet.

 To match this perspective, respondents were also asked to rate their satisfaction with ADF’s services and activities.
 The results, exposed in Table 7, show that staff behavior received the highest approval, with 96.7% of respondents reporting that they were either satisfied or very satisfied.
 By contrast, satisfaction with the Murabaha rate was generally good.
 Access to information was evaluated more positively, with nearly three-quarters of respondents satisfied or very satisfied.
-However, the application process was also a significant barrier, with 63.3% describing it as Dissatisfied or Very DissatisfiedAnother related most problematic issue was the time taken to receive credit, where two-thirds of clients (66.7%) reported dissatisfaction.
+However, the application process was also a significant barrier, with 63.3% describing it as Dissatisfied or Very Dissatisfied.
+Another related most problematic issue was the time taken to receive credit, where two-thirds of clients (66.7%) reported dissatisfaction.
 Perceptions of the amount of approved financing were mixed, as most respondents persisted neutral, while views on the appropriateness of financing duration were relatively favorable.
 Taken together, these results recommend that although ADF staff performance is widely appreciated, concerns remain about delays in credit disbursement, the sufficiency of approved financing, and the level of Murabaha rates.

 Table 7.
 Customers’ Satisfaction with ADF Services and Activities